 - Return train ticket for one person – 300 CZK

-- Refreshments & Drinks – slightly cheaper than in Prague
+- Refreshments & Drinks – slightly lower prices for food and drink than in Prague

 Where to eat & drink